airani/wp-auto-upload/readme.txt

 To change settings go to "Settings > Auto Upload Images" and change it.

 == Frequently Asked Questions ==

+= Working with Gutenburg editor in wp 3.1 and later? = Yes, but after save with ajax not show urls immediately in editor.

 = What is "Base URL" in settings page? =
 This URL is used as the new URL image.